Desert tortoise: Research

 Wild populations of tortoises must be managed effectively to minimize the spread of diseases, which includes research and education.
-Despite significant research being conducted on desert tortoises and disease, a considerable knowledge gap still exists in understanding how disease affects desert tortoise population dynamics.
-It is not known if the population would still decline if disease were completely absent from the system; are tortoises more susceptible to disease during drought conditions?
-How does a non-native diet impact a tortoise's ability to ward off pathogens?
-What are the causes of immunity exhibited by some desert tortoises?
-The 2008 USFWS draft recovery plan suggests that populations of tortoises that are uninfected, or only recently infected, should likely be considered research and management priorities.
-Tortoises are known to show resistance to disease in some areas, an effort to identify and maintain these individuals in the populations is essential.
-Furthermore, increasing research on the social behavior of these animals, and garnering a greater understanding of how behavior facilitates disease transmission would be advantageous in understanding rates of transmission.
-Finally, translocation of tortoises should be done with extreme caution; disease is typically furtive and moving individuals or populations of tortoises across a landscape can have unforeseen consequences.
+The 2011 USFWS Desert Tortoise recovery plan suggests that further research into Mycoplasma is needed to better understand its role in disease in Desert Tortoise populations.
+Recommendations are given for further research into populations of tortoises that are uninfected, those only recently infected, and those from endemically infected populations.
+Translocation of tortoises should be done with extreme caution; disease is typically furtive and moving individuals or populations of tortoises across a landscape can have unforeseen consequences.

 Education

 As a corollary to research, education may help prevent captive tortoises from coming into contact with wild populations.
 Education campaigns through veterinarians, government agencies, schools, museums, and community centers throughout the range of the desert tortoise could limit the spread of tortoise diseases into wild populations.
 Strategies may include encouraging people to not breed their captive tortoises, ensure that different species of turtles and tortoises are not housed in the same facility (which would help to prevent the spread of novel diseases into the desert tortoise population), ensure captive tortoises are adequately housed to prevent them from escaping into the wild, and to ensure that captive turtles and tortoises are never released into the wild.

 Desert tortoises have been severely affected by disease.
 Both upper respiratory tract disease and cutaneous dyskeratosis have caused precipitous population declines and die-offs across the entire range of this charismatic species.
 Both of these diseases are extremely likely to be caused by people, and URTD is easily linked with people releasing captive tortoises into the wild.
 The combination of scientific research and public education is imperative to curb the spread of disease and aid the tortoise in recovery.